 To develop their Spoken Language skills, children will be encouraged to play active roles in class discussions.
 They will be given opportunities to engage in role play and drama.
 Children will be expected to listen to others and respond with sensitivity and respect to the talk of others.
 They will have opportunities to speak in front of an audience, using language and techniques appropriate to the task.

-In the Foundation Stage, children’s speaking and listening skills are developed across the curriculum as well as specifically in activities such as listening games, show and tell sessions, role play.
+In the Foundation Stage, children’s speaking and listening skills are developed across the curriculum as well as specifically in activities such as listening games, show and tell sessions and role play.